 Q. What is the minimum and maximum amount I can get?

 A. The minimum amount for a HELOC is $10,000; the maximum amount is determined on a case-by-case basis depending on the amount you qualify for and the equity in your home.
-Your lender has the answers!
+Your financial service representative has the answers!

 Q. How much of my home’s equity can I use?

-A. Our HELOCs are priced for an 85% loan-to-value ratio (LTV).
-See your lender for details!
+A. Our HELOCs are priced for up to an 85% loan-to-value ratio (LTV).
+See your financial service representative for details! *85% LTV is valid for primary residence only.
+See a financial service representative for information about investment or rental properties.

 Q. What if I want to use the equity in one of my investment or rental properties?

 A. Then you’re in luck!
 We can help you with that too.
 However, keep in mind that rates, LTV, and required documents will differ from those for an owner-occupied home.
-See your lender for details!
+See your financial service representative for details!